rakudo/rakudo/NOMMAP.markdown

 ## Finish up parametric roles
 Many things are working, some are not...
-* Composition of submethods
 * Generically typed variables (also for the ::T case in roles)
-* Mentions of role arguments in the role body in a non-declarative context
 * role R1[::T] does R2[T] { ... }
+* Multiple variants of a single role
+* Role subtype checking

 ## Meta-operators
 * Hyper